Revenue Leakage: What It Is and How to Stop It

 Between ever-changing customer needs and clunky, bloated tech stacks, most reps spend a whopping 3 to 11 hours per week searching for answers to questions about tools, processes, or information.
 No wonder less than 30% of their time is spent actually selling.

-By optimizing your sales processes with Spekit at the helm, all your training and enablement—for your applications, processes, playbooks, and more—are accessible on the go.
+By optimizing your sales processes with Spekit, training and guidance, processes, and sales plays are accessible in the flow of work.
 The result?
 Revenue enablement that allows your reps to achieve 69% more time selling, 70% deal save rate increase, and 20% higher quota attainment.

 Spekit offers additional enablement features that can halt revenue leakage within your sales processes, including: